Prashant12111111/BASICSJAVA/README.md

 # BASICSJAVA
-This is my firstGit Repository.
+This is my first Git Repository.
 Author - Prashant Sharma